NPQ in Early Years Leadership

 At the end of the programme, you will complete your summative NPQ assessment during a fixed 8-day window.
 Your assessment submission is a written response to a case study related to the content covered in your NPQ, and is an opportunity to demonstrate your knowledge and understanding of the NPQ Framework.
 Detailed dates will be shared with you before the start of the programme.

-In order to be eligible to complete the assessment, you will need to have engaged with at least 90% of the course content both online and in-person.
+In order to be eligible to complete the assessment, you will need to have engaged with at least 90% of the course content.
 Diagnostic tasks contribute 30%, reflective tasks 20%, and attendance at events 50% to this total.

 The assessment process for all NPQs has been refreshed to reduce the workload burden on teachers while still providing an opportunity to apply their knowledge.
 To pass the programme, you’ll need to evidence at least 90% of the course and pass one summative assessment.